Conventional Loan Requirement And Mortgage Guidelines

 What Are Conventional Loan Requirement:

-A Conventional Loan is a residential mortgage loan which is not insured or guaranteed by the federal government.
+A Conventional Loan is a residential mortgage loan that is not insured or guaranteed by the federal government.

 - Examples of Government Sponsored Enterprises are mortgage giants Fannie Mae and Freddie Mac